 As I say, there’s now a fairly steep learning curve for me to start experiencing.
 I haven’t even really properly got my head around how to take good photos with this camera yet, never mind properly got my head around what all of the above means for my photography.
 As such, I shall leave you with a few more images, and come back to this a bit more at a later date.

 You might notice that a good few of these were taken with an ultra wide lens.
-They were taken with the Lomography new Russar+ – a review of which is imminent.
-If you are interested in reading such a review, but haven’t yet signed up to my email subscription of followed me on the social medias – crack on
+They were taken with the Lomography new Russar+ – a review of which can be found here.

 Cheers for reading